-4.2.2.5 Solicited reports
+4.2.2.3.3 Solicited Reports

-Solicited reports of suspected AE/AEFI are those derived from organized data collection systems, which include clinical trials, non- interventional studies, registries, post-approval named patient use programmes, other patient support and disease management programmes, surveys of patients or healthcare providers, compassionate use or name patient use, or information gathering on efficacy or patient compliance.
+Solicited reports of suspected AE/AEFI are those derived from organized data collection systems, which include clinical trials, non- interventional studies, registries, post-approval named patient use programmes, other patient support and disease management programmes, surveys of patients or HCPs, compassionate use or name patient use, or information gathering on efficacy or patient compliance.
 Reports of suspected AE/AEFI obtained from any of these data collection systems should not be considered spontaneous.

-4.2.2.6 Miscellaneous sources for reporting
+4.2.2.3.4 Miscellaneous sources for reporting